Florida Keys Wedding DJ's

 Florida Keys Wedding DJ’s and MC’s in the Florida Keys from Key Largo, Islamorada, Marathon, and Key West

 DJ Russ Ginsberg

 Kiss Me DJ Services

 Advertise With Us

-Questions to ask your Wedding DJ
+Questions to ask your Florida Keys Wedding DJ's

 Music can make or break a party, which means you don’t want to just hire any DJ

 - Know the difference between a Club DJ and a Wedding DJ

 If your looking for a traditional wedding such as Grand Introduction, traditional dances (Mom and Son, Father and Daughter, Etc..) cake cutting, grand exit then you will need a Wedding DJ/MC, if your wedding does not have much of a time line and you just want some dance music, club style DJ will work, but my recommendation will always be to go with someone that is experienced in the wedding industry.

 Florida Keys Wedding DJ’s must know the time line in detail, they are the conductor of events.
 This means coordinating with the coordinator, Bride, Groom, Staff, and anyone involved with your event.
 DJ’s make the announcements and direct the guests on what is next.
 Not just playing great music but also having professional MC skills is a must.
 Make sure your DJ is experinced in weddings there are many great DJ’s out there but someone to really inhence your group are hard to come by.